 Strong and meaningful connections between families and the school have a positive and lasting impact on the lives of children.
 The relationship with our families is a mutually beneficial partnership built on trust and respect.
 Every family and culture is valued and acknowledged.
 Families are collaborators and decision makers in their children’s well being.
 They are key advocates and resources for each other.
 Eliot-Pearson facilitates and bridges this process to build a joyful and healthy community where children can strive.

 The Eliot-Pearson Children’s School informs and engages parents as partners.
 The school promotes supportive communication and meaningful participation that foster social interactions and community building in a variety of ways:

 - Various volunteer opportunities and responsibilities for parents to assume

 - Establishment of a Parent Advisory Board

 EPCS Parent Advisory Board helps build effective parent, teacher, and school relationships.
 The Board members serve as an advisory and support to the Director.
 They offer advice on policies, procedures, family engagement and issues raised by the community.
-The board serves organizes and oversees family-centered activities for the school community under four categories; educational, community building, and fund-raising.
+The board serves, organizes, and oversees family-centered activities for the school community under four categories: educational, community building, and fund-raising.

-The PTAB will form teams as necessary to fulfill its mission.
-All members of the school community will be asked and highly encouraged to serve on at least one team.
-Meetings are open to all and will be held three times a year in the evening.
-Committee meetings will be held as necessary and will be organized by committee chair(s).
-The first part of each meeting will consist of a brief review of business, followed by a more lengthy discussion on a particular focus/event topic(s) related to the school.
+Meetings are held three times a year in the evening and are open to all.
+Committee meetings are held as necessary and organized by committee chair(s).
+The first part of each meeting consists of a brief review of business, followed by a more lengthy discussion on a particular focus/event topic(s) related to the school.
 The Parent Co-Chairs of PTAB and Director will establish goals and mission for fundraising before school begins each year.